Stochastic Canonical Correlation Analysis: Proofs for Section

-Since the norm of each block is bounded by the norm of the entire matrix, we conclude that the error in estimating each covariance matrix is bounded by $\nu$, as required by Assumption~\ref{assump:probabilistic-property}.
+Since the norm of each block is bounded by the norm of the entire matrix, we conclude that the error in estimating each covariance matrix is bounded by $\nu$, as required by Proposition~\ref{prop:probabilistic-property}.

-\begin{rmk} In view of Lemma~\ref{lem:sub-gaussian-moments} and the proof technique here, for the sub-Gaussian/regular polynomial-tail cases, the bound of $\norm{\z}^2$ leads to a bound for $\norm{\x}^2$ and $\norm{\y}^2$:
+\begin{remark} In view of Lemma~\ref{lem:sub-gaussian-moments} and the proof technique here, for the sub-Gaussian/regular polynomial-tail cases, the bound of $\norm{\z}^2$ leads to a bound for $\norm{\x}^2$ and $\norm{\y}^2$:

 for some constant $C>0$, where we have used Assumption~\ref{assump:bounded-covariances} in the second inequality.
 And similarly, we have